Azure/azure-remote-rendering-asset-tool/Documentation/rendering.md

 ---
-title: Rendering in Azure Remote Rendering Asset Tool
+title: Rendering 3D models with ARRT
-description: Workflow to load, rendered a model, and modify materials in ARRT
+description: Describes how to render a 3D model with the Azure Remote Rendering Toolkit
-author: mafranc
+author: jakras
-ms.author: mafranc
+ms.author: jakras
-ms.date: 03/23/2020
+ms.date: 12/23/2021
 ms.topic: article
 ---